 \section{mod-$p$ Poincar\'e Complexes}

-If $X$ is a $1$-connected finite type $CW$-complex and $p$ a prime number, recall that the $p$-\emph{localization map} \seqm{X}{\ell}{X_{(p)}} induces a ring isomorphism \seqm{H^*(X;\zmodp)}{\cong}{H^*(X_{(p)};\zmodp)}, and $X_{(p)}$ has a $p$-\emph{local} $CW$-\emph{structure} (i.e. consisting of $p$-\emph{local cells}, whose attaching maps are maps of $p$-localized spheres into $p$-local subcomplexes) with $p$-local cells in one-to-one correspondance with generators of the $\zmodp$-module $H^*(X_{(p)};\zmodp)$.
+If $X$ is a $1$-connected finite type $CW$-complex and $p$ a prime number, recall that the $p$-\emph{localization map} \seqm{X}{\ell}{X_{(p)}} induces a ring isomorphism \seqm{H^*(X;\zmodp)}{\cong}{H^*(X_{(p)};\zmodp)}, and $X_{(p)}$ has a $p$-local $CW$-structure (i.e. consisting of $p$-local cells, whose attaching maps are maps of $p$-localized spheres into $p$-local subcomplexes) with $p$-local cells in one-to-one correspondance with generators of the $\zmodp$-module $H^*(X_{(p)};\zmodp)$.
 Because an \emph{orientable Poincar\'e complex} $P$ satisfies Poincar\'e duality on mod-$p$ homology for any prime $p$, then so does its $p$-localization $P_{(p)}$.

-It will be convenient to make use the more general concept of a \emph{mod-$p$ Poincar\'e complex}, as opposed to working with the $p$-localization $P_{(p)}$ of a finite orientable Poincar\'e complex $P$.
-Here we define a \emph{mod-$p$ Poincar\'e complex} $Q$ to be a finite $p$-local $CW$-complex satisfying Poincar\'e Duality on its mod-$p$ cohomology.
+Instead of working with the $p$-localization $P_{(p)}$ of a finite orientable Poincar\'e complex $P$, it is more convenient to use the more general concept of a \emph{mod-$p$ Poincar\'e complex}, which is a finite $p$-local $CW$-complex $Q$ that satisfies Poincar\'e Duality on its mod-$p$ cohomology.
 The \emph{dimension} $n$ is the highest degree in which there is a nonzero element in its mod-$p$ cohomology, and one says $Q$ is \emph{finite} if it has a finite number of $p$-local cells.
 The $(n-1)$-\emph{skeleton} of $Q$ in the $p$-local sense will be denoted by $\bar Q$.
-Because the mod-$p$ cohomology generators of a $p$-local space are in one-to-one correspondance with its $p$-local cells, one can see that $Q$ is the cofibre of some map \seqm{S^{n-1}_{(p)}}{}{\bar Q}.
+Because the mod-$p$ cohomology generators of a $p$-local space are in one-to-one correspondance with its $p$-local cells, one can see that $Q$ is the cofiber of some map \seqm{S^{n-1}_{(p)}}{}{\bar Q}.